 Unfortunately, you’re more likely to buy an illegally bred puppy than you think.
-Puppy farmers go to great lengths to deceive potential buyers, from renting fake houses to sell the puppies from, to producing counterfeit paperwork.
+Puppy farmers go to great lengths to deceive potential buyers, from renting houses to sell the puppies from, to producing counterfeit paperwork.
 But there are a number of signs you can spot which indicate that a puppy may have come from a puppy farm.
-So, if you’re thinking of buying a puppy, read our guide below to ensure yours is a healthy animal from a happy home.
+So, if you’re thinking of buying a puppy, #LookBeyondCute and learn the signs of an illegally bred puppy by reading our guide below to ensure yours is a healthy animal from a happy home

 Many dealers are running huge operations, selling multiple litters at the same time, or even smuggling dogs to the UK from abroad.
 Look out for these signs online that can reveal if the advert has been posted by an illegal seller.